Milford Daniels family of Pennington Point and

 Mrs. Minerva Wright, an aged colored woman, died at the residence of her son, Milford Daniels, in this city, Saturday morning last, and was buried Sunday.
 She was about 75 years old, was born in Montgomery County, Kentucky, and lived there until after she was grown.
 Since, she lived many years in Missouri, and for the last 12 or 15 years has resided in Macomb.

-Minerva married Edward Wright, probably sometime after the Civil War, either in Audrain County, Missouri or Illinois, and they appeared in the 1870 census of McDonough County, IL.
+Minerva married Edward Wright, about 1855, probably in Montgomery County, Kentucky, and they appeared in the 1870 census of McDonough County, IL.
 Minerva left Edward about 1877 and he was granted a divorce in 1879[ 3] noting that Minerva had been "guilty of wilful desertion" for two years.
 Minerva retained the last name of Wright and appears that way in records thereafter.
 Her tombstone[ 4] also bears the name Minerva Wright.
-There are no records which suggest that Edward and Minerva had children.
+Edward and Minerva had one child, a son, Preston "Press" Wright 1856-1898, who was a well known entertainer, a "Jubilee Singer".
+Preston Wright was married and had an infant son at the time of his death.

 Milford married Dica Ann Wyatt about 1854, probably in Montgomery County, KY.
 Dica was the daughter of Mose and Tabitha Wyatt, according to her death certificate.
 Her race is given as black in census records.
 She was born in March 1836 in Montgomery County, KY and died on 7 May 1925 in Macomb.
 There is some confusion about Dica's name.
 She appears as Eliza Ann Stevens in some records, but seems to be the same person.
 The reason for the change in her name after 1870 is a mystery.
 Milford, Minerva, and Dica are buried in the Oakwood Cemetery in Macomb, as are many of their children and grandchildren.
 No stones mark Milford and Dica's graves, but it seems likely that they were buried in the same lot as Minerva which contains four plots, of which only Minerva's is marked.
 It may be that there were once stones for them, which have since fallen and been buried.